CodeJugalbandi/Paradigms/melodies/ControlFlowAndDataFlow/FizzBuzz/ReadMe.md

 **KRISHNA** Logic in APL is often most efficiently expressed in a data representation.
 It is this representation that is processed using array operations, achieving the end result.

-**BRAHMA** The second attempt in Haskell focussed on data, so rather than the source code that embeds the logic in the control flow of the program.
+**BRAHMA** The second attempt in Haskell focussed on being data-driven, rather than creating the source code that embeds the logic in the control flow of the program.
 In APL the logic is embedded in the data flow.

-**BRAHMA** So, essentially this an eye-opening contrast - Control Flow or Data-Flow?
+**BRAHMA** So, essentially this an eye-opening contrast - Control Flow or Data-Driven?
 It is important to take the data-first approach, because it is much easier to deal with changing the data than to change the program-logic.
 Humans are good at looking data visually, rather than reasoning about control-flow.
-So it becomes important to move program-logic (flow) away from control-structures into data (flow).
+So it becomes important to move program-logic (flow) away from control-structures into data (driven).
 This applies every where - whether it is functional programming paradigm or array-oriented paradigm or Object-Oriented Paradigm.
 Lets move to the next melody in our jugalbandi.